Newsletters

 Sincerely,

-Electric vehicle credits.
-Major changes were made to the federal tax credits for purchasing electric vehicles (EV).
-Some of those tax law changes include:
+Electric vehicle credits for new vehicles.
+2023 brought some changes to the rules for claiming federal tax credits for purchasing electric vehicles (EV).
+Some of those changes include:

-- The manufacturer vehicle sales cap will be eliminated.
-This means that brands such as Chevrolet, Tesla and Toyota that reached the previous 200,000-unit sales are eligible for credits starting in 2023.
+· The manufacturer vehicle sales caps have been eliminated, meaning brands such as Chevrolet, Tesla and Toyota are eligible for EV credits again starting in 2023.

-- Starting in 2024, a provision will allow buyers to take the EV tax credit directly from the dealer at the point of sale rather than having to wait for the next tax season.
+· Starting in 2024, buyers can take the EV tax credit directly at the point of sale rather than having to wait to claim it on their tax return.

 Effective January 1, 2023, the following price and income limits apply: